Agricultural Sciences & Natural Resources Applied Science

 This degree program prepares students for occupations that involve the application of science in society.
 It teaches an integrated understanding of how basic and applied science benefit and impact us in daily life.

-A minimum of 30 hours must be completed at the 200 level or above and a minimum of 15 hours must be completed at the 300 level or above.
+A minimum of 30 hours of CASNR designated course work must be completed at the 200 level or above and a minimum of 15 hours must be completed at the 300 level or above (200 and 300 level courses can come from elective credits as long as all the degree requirements have been met).
 To meet degree requirements, students must have a course in at least four CASNR departments or program areas.

 NOTE: Courses marked with an asterisk (*) may be taken online.